CORDYCEPS Overview Information

 CORDYCEPS Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of cordyceps during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking cordyceps if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-“Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Cordyceps might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
+“Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Cordyceps might cause the immune system to become more active.
+This could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it’s best to avoid using cordyceps.

 Moderate Interaction Be cautious with this combination